hkamran80/articles/markdown/articles/2022-05-06-generate-typescript-declarations-js-files.md

    - With `pnpm`: `pnpm prepare` or `pnpm run prepare`
    - With `npm`: `npm run prepare`
    - With `yarn`: `yarn run prepare`

+If you have any questions, send a tweet my way.
+I hope that this guide comes in handy for you, thanks for reading!